SmithSamuelM/Papers/whitepapers/DIDRevised.md

 did-fragment      = *( pchar / "/" / "?" )
 ```

 Note the DID ABNF above is not complete.
-The ABNF for the did-path is notably missing.
+The ABNF for the did-path is missing.
+Given the complexity of the hier-part of the URL spec, the did-path needs to be completely specified.

-It is compatible with the URL syntax but the semantics are unique in some important ways.
-One is that if the did-path is missing the meaning of the did-fragment is special.
+The current DID syntax is compatible with the URL syntax but the semantics are different in some important ways.
+One difference is that, if the did-path is missing, then the meaning of the did-fragment is special.

 ### DID Fragment